CiscoDevNet/jtapi-samples/README.md

 - `dialViaOffice` - Implements a 'dial via office' senario, where a phone calls a CTI Route Point, which makes a new outbound call to a target DN, and then redirects both calls to a CTI Port which transfers the two calls together.

-- 'conference - Implements a 3-way ad hoc conference scenario
+- `conference` - Implements a 3-way ad hoc conference scenario

 ## Requirements